Protests over Floyd's death expose raw race relations worldwide

 Organiser Nafula Wafula said violence against blacks is international and cited the killing of prisoners in Kenya.

-“We should all be concerned, it affects black people everywhere,” Wafula said.
 “The system that allows police brutality to happen in Kenya is based on class.
 In America, it’s race and class.”

 Protests are planned in coming days in Gambia, Britain, Spain and Portugal.